ubclaunchpad/LP-website/handbook/tools/social-media.md

 Credentials are available in the [Exec repository](https://github.com/ubclaunchpad/exec) - please reach out to [`#ask-leads`](https://ubclaunchpad.slack.com/archives/CK935RD3Q) to get in touch with one of the presidents if you are interested in helping us run our social media accounts!

+Please reach out to the presidents to create accounts for social media or third-party services so that we can keep track of them.
+Also see our [email documentation](./email.md).

 ## Social Media Campaigns

 Outside of occasionally sharing miscellaneous tidbits from [`#ot-sharing`](https://ubclaunchpad.slack.com/archives/C01622TSU9W), we should focus on creating social media posts as part of campaigns, each centered around a long-form article.
 This helps us have consistent messaging and (hopefully) higher-quality, more engaging content.

+All content prepared for social media campaigns should be stored or linked to in the [Social Media](https://drive.google.com/drive/folders/1tRSa-obWwr_JU57tpscqmxIUZPlfqckQ?usp=sharing) folder (under Strategy).

 ### Preparation